 Thank you for considering being a reviewer of conference proposals for AHEAD’s annual conference: Equity & Excellence: Access in Higher Education.
 We recognize that participating in this process can represent a significant time commitment; your contribution is greatly appreciated!
 Conference reviewers play an important part in ensuring that AHEAD’s conference provides high-quality, relevant professional development.
-We hope you’re planning to be with us in Cleveland next July!
+We hope you’re planning to be with us in Portland next July!
+But even if you cannot attend, we welcome your participation in this process.

 Important Dates and Deadlines

-- We must pare down approximately 200 proposed presentations to 60 available concurrent slots.
+- We must pare down approximately 200 proposed presentations to about 80 available concurrent slots.

 - Each proposal will be sent to at least three reviewers.